 This page contains references to diamonds or engagement rings from different companies.
 Sometimes I do receive a commission when you click on links and buy the products.

-I am going to be taking you through the A CUT ABOVE® collection of diamonds, offered exclusively by Whiteflash.
+I am going to be taking you through the A CUT ABOVE® diamonds, offered exclusively by Whiteflash.
 Specifically, I shall be focusing on the cut itself, technical specifications, and of course, value for money.

 If you would like more information on Whiteflash and the services they offer, take a look at my full Whiteflash review.